 The rules of the NYSE, however, do not permit your bank, broker or other nominee to vote your shares on proposals that are not considered "routine."
 When a proposal is not a routine matter and your bank, broker or other nominee has not received your voting instructions with respect to that proposal, your bank, broker or other nominee cannot vote your shares on that proposal.
 Where brokers do not have discretion to vote or do not exercise such discretion, the inability or failure to vote is referred to as a "broker non-vote."
 Under circumstances where a broker is not permitted to, or does not, exercise its discretion, assuming proper disclosure to us of such inability to vote, broker non-votes will not be counted as voting in favor of or against the particular matter.
-Please note that your bank, broker or other nominee may not vote your shares with respect to (i) the election of the two nominees for director, (ii) the approval of the non-binding advisory resolution approving the compensation of our named executive officers or (iii) the shareholder proposal regarding mediation of alleged human rights violations, in the absence of your specific instructions as to how to vote with respect to these matters.
+Please note that your bank, broker or other nominee may not vote your shares with respect to (i) the election of the three nominees for director, (ii) the approval of the non-binding advisory resolution approving the compensation of our named executive officers, (iii) the advisory vote on the frequency of the advisory vote on executive compensation, (iv) the approval of the 2017 Universal Corporation Stock Incentive Plan, or (v) the shareholder proposal, in the absence of your specific instructions as to how to vote with respect to these matters.
 Under the rules of the NYSE, these matters are not considered "routine" matters.
 Based on NYSE rules, we believe that the ratification of the appointment of Ernst & Young LLP is a routine matter for which brokerage firms may vote on behalf of their clients if no voting instructions are provided.
 Therefore, if you are a shareholder whose shares of Common Stock are held in street name with a bank, broker or other nominee and you do not return your voting instruction card, your bank, broker or other nominee may vote your shares "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.
 Please return your proxy card so your vote can be counted.